 Sky Zone Trampoline Park

 If you and your kids are in the mood to bounce, head straight for Sky Zone Trampoline Park.
-There’s one right in Toronto as well as one in Mississauga, depending on where you are in the city.
+There’s one right in Toronto as well as one in Mississauga.
 People of all ages can jump – simply make a reservation to ensure you get a spot.
 Jumping on a trampoline makes for great exercise, and it's a fun indoor activity ideal for energetic kids.
 Just keep in mind that jumpers are grouped by size to avoid injuries so you won’t be jumping directly with your kids.

 Family Sundays at the AGO